samjschapiro/cs225_project/admin/results.md

 # Algorithms

 # Breadth First Search (BFS)
+## Highlights
+* When asked to find path from two airports with no direct flight, such as SFO and SJC, it realizes this and finds a connected flight in order to make it possible.

 ## Tests
 To ensure our BFS was working as intended, we wrote the following test cases:
 * Test that the distance between every airport and itself was 0.